stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_gattr_valid_codes:

-Valid Codes For Elements Recorded
+Valid Codes for Elements Recorded
 """""""""""""""""""""""""""""""""

 - 'X', 'Y', or 'Z' indicate that the variable holds the strength